January 29, 2018

 The existing debate (a short, if technical, summary can be found here) has tended to focus on the reconstructed Proto-Indo-European roots of the words.
 This debate is both interesting and valid, but is, in my opinion, incomplete because it fails to take into account the symbolic associations of the words.
 I believe that an analysis of these associations as found in mythological contexts and an understanding of how these associations derive from phenomena observable in the natural world supports the idea that they are fundamentally connected.

 In a variety of cultures (at least ones with Indo-European languages), the number nine represents wholeness and completeness.
 This can be seen in the nine-fold conception of the universe found in Norse and Hindu mythologies (the “nine worlds” and the navagraha or “nine houses, respectively), or the fact that Odin hung on the world tree Yggdrasil for nine nights before acquiring the runes.
 Alwyn and Brinley Rees devote a short section (pp. 192-196, part of Chapter 9) of their excellent Celtic Heritage to the prominence of the number nine in Celtic culture.
-One of the connections they mention is that the ancient Celts are believed by some to have had a nine day week, which lends credence to the number being associated with a complete cycle.
+One of the connections they mention is that the ancient Celts are believed by some to have had a nine day week, which lends credence to the number being associated with the completion of a cycle.

 But why is the number nine traditionally associated with completeness?
 I know there is a long tradition in numerology related to the number nine and I don’t discount this out of hand.
 To give just three examples: nine is the minimum number needed to construct a magic square; many significant numbers related to the proportions of the earth and the solar system add to nine; and nine is the product of 3 (a number that is considered special in many cultures) multiplied by itself.